CoderAcademy-DEV-MERN-Group/DEV1003-Assessment03/mainOrIndex/app/router/userProfile/friendsCard/friendsCard.md

 ## States

-- State to represent currently selected tab received from card container
+- State to represent currently selected tab received from user profile
-- State to represent current user friendships, state and setter passed to all 3 tabs received from card container
+- State to represent current user friendships, state and setter passed to all 3 tabs received from user profile
 - State of all unfriended users, frontend logic to remove users in current friendships state from all users array.
 State and setter passed to friendCard

 ## Use Effects